-In 2018, top esports players are now massive stars.
-While pro gamers were fighting for miniscule amounts of money and peripherals just a decade or so ago, today’s players at the highest level fight for millions of dollars each year.
+In 2019, esports stars are hardly strapped for cash.
+While pro gamers were fighting for minuscule amounts of money and peripherals just a decade or so ago, today’s players at the highest level fight for millions of dollars each year.

 In this decade, thanks in large part to the popularization of Twitch, fans have started tuning into esports events at a prodigious rate.
 The growth has been impressive for each consecutive year since, and it doesn’t look to be slowing down.
 That growth in viewership has gone hand in hand with a massive increase in prize money on offer.